A red decorative symbol

 Gitxaala Nation v.
 Chief Gold Commissioner of B.C. et al. and Ehattesaht First Nation v.
 His Majesty the King in right of B.C. et al. have the potential to set important precedents about the rights of First Nations in B.C., including whether the Declaration Act establishes enforceable rights.

 Both Gitxaala Nation and Ehattesaht First Nation have filed legal challenges to B.C.’s Mineral Tenure Act.
-Their legal challenges concern the process used by the Government of B.C. to grant mineral claims on territories over which the Nations claim rights and title.
+Their legal challenges concerned the process used by the Government of B.C. to grant mineral claims on territories over which the Nations claim rights and title.
 Currently, mineral claims are granted via an online system.
 This process does not include consultation with First Nations who have asserted rights and title over the territory where the claim is staked.
-Both First Nations are seeking a judicial review of this process and certain mineral claims granted through it.
-They argue, amongst other things, that the Declaration Act provides a legal right for First Nations to be consulted before claims are granted.
-The cases are currently being heard by the BC Supreme Court with hearings set to conclude on May 5, 2023.
+Both First Nations sought a judicial review of this process and certain mineral claims granted through it.
+They argued, amongst other things, that the Declaration Act provides a legal right for First Nations to be consulted before claims are granted.
+The cases were heard by the B.C.
+Supreme Court; hearings concluded May 19, 2023.

 Leave to intervene